 Cut out unnecessary expenditures by making free distribution sources like social media work for you.
 Spend money on promoting those pieces that do well in your “free” arenas because you already know that people are interested in them.
 It is also important to evaluate where you are promoting your content.
 Pinterest and Instagram engage audiences in a different way than Facebook or Twitter, for example.
-Ask yourself questions like whether Instagram or Snapchat is better for your business.
+There’s even more differences and idiosyncrasies when you take into account the various verticals of businesses/websites – ecommerce, lead generation, etc. Ask yourself questions like whether Instagram or Snapchat is better for your business.

 Posting images that link back to long articles on Instagram may hurt your efforts because the user on Instagram is probably not interested in reading your article.
 However, they may be interested in your products so a link to the product description page for the image you posted will serve you better on that platform.